Simple steps to reduce your impact on the environment

 For this, Eco-Warriors, we have already developed a whole post about it.
 Find out all about consuming and buying sustainable fashion here.

 In your home as a whole, it's very important to save energy.
 By consuming less power, you are reducing the amount of toxic fumes released by power plants and conserving earth's natural resources.
-Besides, avoiding the over-use of water the use of nasty chemicals in your home are also great ways to contribute to Earth´s preservation!
+Besides, avoiding the over-use of water the use of nasty chemicals in your home are also great ways to contribute to Earth´s preservation and reduce the impact on environment!
 Here are some tips and tricks to do so:

 - Make washing machines at a low temperature: Your clothes will still be very well cleaned, we promise!